on2itsecurity/meetup-how-to-get-2023-organised/Lab 03 - Optional - Font is comfort.md

 Part of having a great editor and making notes, is making sure you enjoy editing and all is as smooth as possible.

 Microsoft created the free and open source font `Cascadia Code`.
 This font is the default font on *Github* at the moment and aimed at readability.
-It easy on the eyes, letters are very distinct.
+It's easy on the eyes, letters are very distinct.
 This also helps people with some forms of Dyslexia.

 - Download the font here: [https://github.com/microsoft/cascadia-code/releases](https://github.com/microsoft/cascadia-code/releases)
     - It's listed as something like `Assets: CascadiaCode-xxxxx.zip`